Svanteberg/Virtual-EEG-electrodes/README.md

 ## Data

-The EEG data from the published data base created at the Temple University Hospital (TUH), Philadelphia (Obeid & Picone, Frontiers of neuroscience 2016, 10:1-5) was used for this study.
+The EEG data from the published database created at the Temple University Hospital (TUH), Philadelphia (Obeid & Picone, Frontiers of neuroscience 2016, 10:1-5) was used for this study.
 The TUH EEG Corpus (v1.1.0) with average reference was used (downloaded during 17-21 January 2019).

 The Python library ‘pyEDFlib’ (Nahrstaedt & Lee-Messer, https://github.com/holgern/pyedflib) was used to extract EEG data.
 A total of 11,163 recordings (roughly 5,144 hours, from 1,385 subjects) with duration > 300 seconds and sampled at 256 Hz was extracted from the data set.
 The data was bandpass filtered between 0.3 Hz and 40 Hz using second-degree Butterworth filters.
 A 60 Hz notch filter was used to remove residual AC-noise.
 Filtering was applied with zero phase shift.